-The Coffee Grinder – we have discussed coffee grinders here in the past and defined what a weight measuring coffee grinder can do.
+We have discussed coffee grinders here in the past and defined what a weight-measuring coffee grinder can do.
 Now I’m going to tell you a seldom revealed astonishing fact; the quality of the coffee grinder directly affects the taste and crema of the espresso!

 The next step up to a commercial grade machine may seem like a little much for home use; however, a great choice would be the Mazzer Kony as it has conical burrs and it is also available in an electronic version for producing consistent doses of coffee grounds.
 This coffee grinder or any commercial conical burr coffee grinder would permanently end any further need to upgrade your coffee grinder.
 A coffee grinder like this will absolutely give you the best chance of making a truly superior espresso.

-Looking at the coffee grinder as one of the controllable variables in our espresso-as-science experimenting we find that selecting the best grinder we can afford is one thing we can change and get a predictable result.
-That is, if we keep everything else the same, tamp, amount and type of coffee, and the size of the shot, then adjusting the grind and tasting the shot results will determine what grinder and grind fineness will give us the best tasting results.
+Looking at the coffee grinder as one of the controllable variables in our espresso-as-science experimenting, we find that selecting the best grinder we can afford is one thing we can change and get a predictable result.
+That is, if we keep everything else the same: tamp, amount and type of coffee, and the size of the shot, then adjusting the grind and tasting the result of the shot will determine what grinder and grind fineness setting will give us the best tasting results.

 For most people the grinder and grind settings would be the variable that would give them very noticeable results quickly.